jclouds/legacy-jclouds.github.com/documentation/quickstart/chef.md

 You can also combine the jclouds compute portable api with the Chef api to bootstrap nodes using Chef.
 The following example show how you could combine both apis to accomplish this.

+### Relationship between compute groups and run lists

+Jclouds compute-chef integration is facilitated by the Chef concept of databags.
+We use a databag to store the relationships between Chef nodes and jclouds compute groups.
+By default these relationships are stored in a databag named "bootstrap".
+However, you can change this by adjusting the property `chef.bootstrap-databag`.
+We provide a couple of utilities to help manage the data in this special bag.
+The two methods are named `updateRunListForGroup` and `getRunListForGroup` in java, and `update-run-list` and `run-list` in clojure at the moment.

 {% highlight java %}
 // Make a connection to compute provider.
 Note that ssh will be used ssh to bootstrap chef ComputeServiceContext computeContext = ContextBuilder.newBuilder("<the compute provider name>") //